Metropolitan Club (Washington, D.C.)

 The Metropolitan Club of the City of Washington is a private club in Washington, D.C.
-The New York Times called it "Washington's oldest and most exclusive club".
+In September 1983, The New York Times called it "Washington's oldest and most exclusive club".

 History

+19th century

 On October 1, 1863, six U.S. Treasury Department officials met to discuss the creation of a social and literary club in Washington, D.C.
 The Metropolitan Club officially organized twelve days later, with 43 members.
 The first year, dues were $50.

-The club's first board of governors included Robert J. Atkinson, Samuel Yorke Atlee, George E. Baker, Spencer M. Clark, Augustine Edwards, John Lorimer Graham, J. Smith Homans, Judge James Hughes, William Hemphill Jones, Edward Jordon, S. H. Kauffman, Charles Knap, Hugh McCullough, George W. Riggs, John G. Stephenson, and Charles M. Walker.

 On June 25, 1883, the club acquired a lot on the corner of H Street and 17th Streets for $10.
 Later In 1883, the club moved into the first purpose-built structure for a club in Washington, D.C.
 Designed by the architects W. Bruce Gray and Harvey L. Page, the Victorian-style, four-story building was destroyed in a fire in 1904.
-From 1905 to 1908, the Metropolitan Club met in various rental properties.The club's current home, designed by the architectural firm of Heins & LaFarge of New York, was built from 1904 to 1908.
-The brick and limestone Renaissance revival building was rebuilt on the 1700 H Street NW lot, two blocks from the White House.
+From 1905 to 1908, the Metropolitan Club met in various rental properties.

+The club's current home, designed by the architectural firm of Heins & LaFarge of New York City, was built from 1904 to 1908.

+The brick and limestone Renaissance revival-styble building was rebuilt on the 1700 H Street NW lot, two blocks from the White House.
 In 1925, a two-story annex designed by Frederick H. Brooke of Donn and Deming was added.

 Inside the five-story building, there is a lobby, coat room, card room, a library with 15,000 books, a grill room, a lounge, a dining room, sleeping quarters, and a barbershop.
 There is also a steam room, an exercise room, and two squash courts.
 Another room serves as a museum, honoring the governors.
 Other spaces are for offices, the kitchen, and the wine cellar.

+In 1898, Theodore Roosevelt plotted much of the Spanish–American War at the club.

+20th century

-Here, Theodore Roosevelt plotted the Spanish–American War.
-During the Watergate era, Henry Kissinger would regularly meet there with New York Times journalist James Reston.
+During the Watergate scandal, Henry Kissinger regularly met New York Times journalist James Reston at the club.
 To ensure confidentiality of such meetings, the club prohibits the use of cell phones or note taking at the tables.

 The Metropolitan Club building was listed on the District of Columbia Inventory of Historic Sites since 1964 and it was listed on the National Register of Historic Places in 1995.